 Modify 6.6.7.1.3 (D2.0 P525 L10) as shown:

 This primitive is generated when the ESS link to a network of APs is available to exchange Data frames.
-The generation of this primitive may vary depending on the contents of dot11WEPDefaultKeysTable and dot11WEPKeyMappingsTable and the setting of dot11RSNAOptionImplemented.
+The generation of this primitive may vary depending on the setting of dot11RSNAOptionImplemented.

-If there are no entries in the dot11WEPDefaultKeysTable, no entry for the current AP in dot11WEPKeyMappingsTable, and dot11RSNAOptionImplemented is false, then the network does not use encryption.
+If dot11RSNAOptionImplemented is false, then the network does not use encryption.
 This event is generated upon receipt of an MLME-ASSOCIATE.confirm primitive with a result code of success.

-If there are entries in the dot11WEPDefaultKeysTable, or an entry for the current AP in dot11WEPKeyMappingsTable, or dot11RSNAOptionImplemented is true, then the network requires the use of encryption on the link.
+If dot11RSNAOptionImplemented is true, then the network requires the use of encryption on the link.
 Before declaring that the link is ready to exchange Data frames, the convergence function receives an MLME-ASSOCIATE.confirm primitive with a result code of success and the SME emits an MLME-SETKEYS.request primitive.
-The latter primitive is used to determine that a WEP key is available, or that the RSN 4-way handshake has completed.
+The latter primitive is used to determine that the RSN 4-way handshake has completed.

 9.3.3.11 Authentication frame format